rotki/rotki/docs/api.rst

    :resjson str content: The content of the note.
    :resjson str location: The location inside the application the note was taken.
    :resjson int last_update_timestamp: The timestamp the note was last updated.
+   :resjson bool is_pinned: Whether the note has been pinned by the user or not.

    :statuscode 200: User notes were retrieved successfully.
    :statuscode 409: No user is currently logged in.